ZhengGuo-1/cse15l-lab-reports/fun11.md

 EXECUTIVE GUIDE
 EXECUTIVE COMPENSATION:
 ```

+**The first example for the option 3 is to search text with the key word 'EXECUTIVE' in all txt files within the current directory, and the output contains all lines including the key word.
+This is useful because it can help us to see how many lines containing the words that we care.**

 b.
 commands: `find ./ -type f -name "*.txt" -exec grep 'APRIL'  {} \;`
 output: `A SPECIAL REPORT to CONGRESS�APRIL 30, 2000`

-This option is to print lines which have the specific words.
-This is useful because it can help us to see how many lines containing the words that we care.
+**The second example for the option 3 is to search text with the key word 'APRIL' in all txt files within the current directory, and the output contains all lines including the key word.
+This is useful because it can help us to see how many lines containing the words that we care.**

 option 4: search files with specific pattern.
 Found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
 a.